suneric98/Crescendo/README.md

 ### 2/29
 + Eric: made viz with selections for artists and songs showing rank over time, performed basic data exploration
++ Eric: got artists data and did basic exploration with it

+### 2/29 TODO
++ Clustering stuff: try to group songs/artists by genre using artist genre
+  + Need to group genres so we don't have 300+ genres
+  +

 ### TODO: